inanna-malick/recursion.wtf/content/posts/rust_schemes.md

 # To be continued

 We started with a simplified non-generic version of this algorithm to build understanding.
-In future blog posts, I plan on showing how I made it generic, how I optimized it for performance (`MaybeUninit` absolutely slaps), and how I used it to implement an async file tree search tool using `tokio::fs`.
+In future blog posts, I plan on showing how I made it generic, going into more detail on how I optimized it for performance (`MaybeUninit` absolutely slaps, as do stack machines), and how I used it to implement an async file tree search tool using `tokio::fs`.

 # Thank you